davidmyersdev/vellma/README.md

 ## Concepts

-To get the best out of `ellma`, there are some concepts that you need to understand.
+To get the best out of `ellma`, there are some concepts that you should understand.

+### Interfaces and adapters

+In order to keep this library flexible, while also maintaining reasonable defaults, features that relate to _external_ runtime functionality should be implemented with the adapter pattern.
+In this library, the adapter pattern consists of 2 main concepts: the **interface** and the **adapter**.
+The interface refers to the _internal_ interface that we will use throughout the codebase.
+The adapter maps that _internal_ interface to the _external_ interface that a given implementation provides.
+Some examples of this are:

+- Mapping the `openai` endpoint for chat completions to the `ChatIntegration` interface used by chat models.
+- Mapping the `node:readline` terminal IO utilities to the `IoPeripheral` interface used by features that deal with user input and output.

 ### Peripherals

-In order to keep this library flexible, while also maintaining reasonable defaults, features that relate to _external_ runtime functionality should be implemented with the adapter pattern.
-In this library, the adapter pattern consists of 2 main concepts: the **peripheral** and the **adapter**.
-The peripheral should define the _internal_ interface that we will use throughout the codebase.
-The adapter should map that _internal_ interface to the _external_ interface that a given implementation provides.
+Peripherals wrap environment-specific functionality that we use in our models, integrations, or even other peripherals.
 Some examples of this are:

 - Making HTTP requests
 - Getting input from or displaying output to a user